Cinema, Nation and Transcultural Asia

-Where possible, classes will be ‘learner-centred’ and styled as directed workshops (with some lecture content particularly in the first four weeks).
-As such, students will be assigned weekly readings and attend formal weekly film viewings.
-Students will also be directed to additional supporting films for private viewing.
+Where possible, classes will be ‘learner-centred’ and styled as directed workshops with some lecture content.
+As such, students will be assigned weekly readings and attend formal weekly film viewings. will also be directed to additional supporting films for private viewing.

 Scope and syllabus

 In practical terms, the module will be divided into two discrete segments corresponding to the two academic terms.
 Term one will take up historical, theoretical and methodological issues relevant to the study of ‘national cinemas’ in general, while the second term will centre on the increasingly transcultural nature of the aesthetic cutting across the cinemas of Asia.

 - Introduction to national cinema in Asia.
 Challenging the Eurocentric approach to film history.
 Orientalism and hegemonic discourses in cinema.
 Representation of modernity and the new femininity in East Asia.

 - The limits of National Cinema.
 The local/global debate.
 Global cinema and transnational co-productions.
 Changes in technologies of production, distribution and exhibition.
 Asian Diasporas and film.
 Plurinational Realities.